DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 ## Template and TemplatePlaceholder

 Markup is defined in the [Template](../reference/template.md) plugin primitives identified by the name.
-The [TemplatePlaceholder](../reference/template-placeholder.md) visualization primitive specifies where to render the required template.
-Its `name` property should hold the associated template name.
+The [TemplatePlaceholder](../reference/template-placeholder.md) visualization primitive specifies where to render the associated template.
+Its `name` property should hold the associated template's name.

 .embedded-demo({ "path": "core-template/template-placeholder", "defaultTab": "source" })